uic-cs361/cs361-website/docs/labs/lab08.md

     information about the chunk every time it is called.
 Note that we provide a `my_free` method with similar print statements - in order to use this, you will need to call `my_free` instead of `free` in your `hw4.c` code.
 (You will need to change it back to `free` to work with `main.c`.)
 Using these methods can be very helpful when you can't figure out what is happening with your code.

-5. Answer the Gradescope question on `my_malloc`.
+5. Answer the Gradescope question on `my_malloc`. -->

 ## Testing: main.c

-1. Now let's look at the `main` method in `main.c`.
-It starts by running the same allocated and deallocate tests as in `debug_main.c`.
+1. Let's look at the `main` method in `main.c`.
+It starts by running the simple allocated and deallocate tests.
     Then, we see this code:

     ```c
     /* allocations which all point to each other.